-THE NEW "DEUTSCHLANDTAKT" SYNCHRONIZED TIMETABLE

-FROM 2030, THE AIM IS FOR TWICE AS MANY PEOPLE TO TRAVEL BY RAIL THAN IN 2010.
+THE NEW "DEUTSCHLANDTAKT" SYNCHRONIZED TIMETABLE FROM 2030, THE AIM IS FOR TWICE AS MANY PEOPLE TO TRAVEL BY RAIL THAN IN 2010.
 ONE STEP TOWARDS THIS IS A SYNCHRONIZED TIMETABLE FOR THE ENTIRE COUNTRY KNOWN AS THE "DEUTSCHLANDTAKT".
 Lots of trains from different lines will travel through stations with important hub functions.
 Trains will arrive at regular times, making the timetable easy to remember.
-For example, a half-hour interval for long-distance services is envisaged on the busy Mannheim-Stuttgart-Ulm line.
+For example, a half-hour interval for long-distance services is envisaged between Mannheim, Stuttgart and Ulm.
 The aim of the "Deutschlandtakt" is to efficiently coordinate long-distance and regional trains.
 Because it applies to the whole of Germany, its scope extends well beyond the implementation of Stuttgart 21.
 The planned "Deutschlandtakt" is, however, reliant on Stuttgart 21.
 The current plans for the "Deutschlandtakt" synchronized timetable envisage a basic offering of 33 long-distance and regional trains per hour for the future Stuttgart Main Station.
-This is more than ever before and is a third more than at present (November 2020).
+This is more than ever before and is one third more than in December 2021 (25 trains per hour).
 The planned schedule would be impossible without Stuttgart 21.
 The new rail hub creates the conditions for the politically driven aspiration to double passenger numbers.
+FLOW OF RAIL TRAFFIC WITH CONVENTIONAL CONTROL AND SAFETY TECHNOLOGY